-Did you know that you can buy sugar-free chocolate chips, and use them to make Sugar-Free Chocolate Chip Truffles?
-Great base to customize!
+Did you know that you can buy various types of sugar-free chocolate chips, and use them to make Keto Chocolate Truffles?
+This basic recipe for homemade truffles is a great base to customize your own low carb truffles!

 What is a Sugar-Free Chocolate Chip Truffle?